jks-prv/5370_proc/READ_MORE.md

     ip_address|hostname|localhost:5372

 e.g.

     192.168.0.101:5372
     my-5370:5372

 Port 5372 is used because the Angstrom/Debian distributions on the Beagle already have another web server listening on port 80 (the default port for browser connections).
 Although it is possible to disable this other web server and change the define 'WEBSERVER_PORT' in web.h and re-install.

-SOFTWARE VERSIONS
+### Software versions
 To see what version of the software is in your build directory, go there ('cd ~/5370') and type 'm v' or 'm version'.
 The version is also shown on the instrument display when the app starts.

-USING GIT TO TRACK SOFTWARE CHANGES
+### Using git to track software changes

 The BBB is delivered with (or you have installed) the software in the /home/root/5370 build directory.
-But it might be a good idea to use the version control system "git" to track changes made on the GitHub repository github.com/jks-prv/5370_proc where the latest changes are always available.
+But it might be a good idea to use the version control system "git" to track changes made on the GitHub repository [github.com/jks-prv/5370_proc](http://github.com/jks-prv/5370_proc) where the latest changes are always available.
 There are several ways to configure git depending on your goals.
-If you expect to contribute changes to the software then you should setup an account on github.com and configure git on the BBB with your account information.
+If you expect to contribute changes to the software then you should setup an account on [github.com](http://github.com) and configure git on the BBB with your account information.
 You should also do this if you want to be notified by email when changes are made to the repository.
 There is info on the web about how to setup git and it won't be repeated here.

 If you just want to use git to manually get changes then only a few commands are needed.
 To clone the repository initially: